 There could not be a better time to study A level economics.
 All of the recent major events, be they covid lockdowns or cost of living crises, can only be properly understood in the context of their economic causes and consequences.
 Studying economics will help you understand many of these real-world events.
 Perhaps unsurprisingly it is one of the most popular A level choices for Christ’s Hospital pupils.

 We have four classrooms, a suite of computers and a discussion room, used for Harkness style class-led discussions and pupil-led actives.

 We also provide a free online subscription to the Financial Times.

 - Learning about the fundamental economic theories.
-These will be explained by your tutor who will make use of excellent textbooks, media and ICT resources.
-Developing an understanding of the key economics diagrams, such as supply and demand, will be vital to your enjoyment of, and success, in the subject.
+Developing an understanding of the key economics diagrams, such as supply and demand, is vital.
+Pupils will also be expected to think critically about these models.

 - Developing a range of key skills that will enable you to achieve success at A level, university and in a future career.
-You will improve your ability to research information, interpret data, identify problems, assess solutions, write essays and reports, work with others and communicate verbally (e.g. in discussions and giving presentations).
+You will improve your ability to research information, interpret data, write essays and reports and presentational skills, as well as softer skills such as identify problems, assessing solutions and working with others.

 The prospects for pupils are excellent as economics is held in very high regard by universities and employers.
 It is a ‘traditional academic subject’, and the top universities like to offer places to pupils who are taking economics as part of their academic programme.
 Oxbridge rightly has a high regard for economics.